geoscixyz/gpg/content/electromagnetics/principles_of_em_induction.rst

 ********************************************

-Consider the goal of using an inductive EM source to locate a conductive body buried in a relatively non=conducting (or resistive) host material.
+Consider the goal of using an inductive EM source to locate a conductive body buried in a relatively non-conducting (or resistive) host material.
 The basic picture is shown below

 .. figure:: ./images/Tx_Rx_schematic.jpg